strimzi/strimzi.github.io/_posts/2018-05-16-strimzi-0-4-0-release.md

 date: 2018-04-21
 ---

-We are really happy to announce the new Strimzi 0.4.0 release with a lot of fixes and new interesting features!
+We are really happy to announce the new Strimzi 0.4.0 release with a lot of fixes and interesting new features!

 <!--more-->

 # Enhanced configuration

-Until the previous release, just few parameters were exposed through the cluster config map so that the Kafka brokers and Zookeeper nodes configurations were limited.
+Until the previous release, just a few parameters were exposed through the cluster config map so that the Kafka brokers and Zookeeper nodes configurations were limited.
 With this release, the `kafka-config` ([doc](http://strimzi.io/docs/0.4.0/#kafka_configuration_json_config)) and the `zookeeper-config` ([doc](http://strimzi.io/docs/0.4.0/#zookeeper_configuration_json_config)) fields were added in order to allow the user to define a full configuration through a JSON string.
-Following an example of the `kafka-config` field.
+Here's an example of the `kafka-config` field:

 ```json
 {